Desirable Unfamiliarity: Insights from Eye Movements on Engagement and Readability of Dictation Interfaces: Experiment Platform

 \subsection{System Implementation}

-We implemented the Dictation system with a Python Flask and Vue.
+We implemented the Dictation system with Python Flask and Vue.
 We access the OpenAI API to use the gpt-4-turbo-2024-04-09 model for all LLM use.
 The system runs on a Linux server, and users use the system on a Windows web browser.

-\paragraph{\textbf{AOC update interval.}} Since AssemblyAI’s Speech Recognition API takes around 6 seconds to process an offline audio file, and our system also includes \rake{} (2 seconds delay), \gptsm{} (4 seconds delay), and \as{} (4 seconds delay) processing. \rr{We set the interval between sending patches to be 10 seconds for \aoc{}, \rake{}, \gptsm{}, and \as{}, which was chosen after our tests on all four interfaces.
+\paragraph{\textbf{\rr{API Latency and Interface Update Interval}.}} Since AssemblyAI’s Speech Recognition API takes around 6 seconds to process an offline audio file, and our system also includes \rake{} (2 seconds delay), \gptsm{} (4 seconds delay), and \as{} (4 seconds delay) processing, we set the interval between sending patches to be 10 seconds for \aoc{}, \rake{}, \gptsm{}, and \as{}, which was chosen after our tests on all four interfaces.
 This choice is partially limited by the API delays, and partially made to balance the responsiveness and stability of the interface.
-Overly frequent changes on the interface are distracting for users.}
+Overly frequent changes on the interface are distracting for users.

 \paragraph{\textbf{Robustness.}} We use Zero-shot Chain-of-Thought (CoT) and Diversity Sampling to enhance the robustness of \gptsm{} and \as{}.
-The Zero-shot CoT prompt is provided in the attachment.
-When sending LLM requests, the system sends eight concurrent identical requests and selects the response of medium length (medium cumulative highlight length for \gptsm{}, medium summary length for \as{}).
-Due to short update interval constraints, we did not employ more complex CoT.
+The Zero-shot CoT prompt is provided in the attachment. \rr{Our pilot experiments revealed that unstable LLM output causes significant fluctuations in output density, ranging from excessive highlighting to overly-brief summaries, which can make the visual representation quite distracting.
+To mitigate this instability, we employ Diversity Sampling and CoT to improve the consistency of output quality.} When sending LLM requests, the system sends eight concurrent identical requests and selects the response with the closest length to their average (mean cumulative highlight length for \gptsm{}, mean summary length for \as{}). \cam{This helped remove extreme cases and stabilize the text representation.}

-\paragraph{\textbf{User Interface.}} Users can adjust different modes through the settings area at the top of the interface.
-Users can adjust different modes through the settings area at the top of the interface, then click "Record" to start recording and stop button to end the recording.
+\paragraph{\textbf{User Interface.}} Users can adjust different modes through the settings area at the top of the interface, then click "Record" to start recording and stop button to end the recording.
 For the two LLM-based modes, \gptsm{} and \as{}, we have added a refresh button, allowing users to re-render the text after the recording ends to avoid any unstable results from the LLM affecting the experiment.
 After the recording ends, the system generates timestamps and text end positions during the user's speaking process to support subsequent analysis in combination with eye-tracking data.